 Students are recognized for their individual and distinct talents.
 This merit-based scholarship requires the student to demonstrate their uniqueness as a person.
-The first round of consideration for this scholarship is April 15.
+New students are encouraged to apply up through February 15, 2014.

 Awards can range from $5,000 to $10,000 for the year.
-To be considered for a Recognition Scholarship, complete the Recognition Scholarship Application [PDF] and submit to the financial aid office. ***Funds are limited***
+To be considered for a Merit Scholarship, complete the Merit Scholarship Application [PDF] and submit to the financial aid office by February 15th.

 Over 10 scholarships are awarded to students who have proven financial need, and other specific requirements.
 Awards can range from $500 to $8,000.